Cloufield/gwaslab/docs/visualization_mqq.md

 ![Output image](images/notebooks/visualization_mqq_img_13.png)

-You can specify `anno_gtf_path` to use you own GTF file for GENENAME annotation
+You can specify `anno_gtf_path` to use your own GTF file for GENENAME annotation

 !!! example
     ```python